spapastamkou/unilux-courses/modules/web-archives.md

 First read the introduction of assignment 4, and then focus on sub-assignment 4.b (skip 4.a).
 Experiment with the proposed exercice.

 Prepare an oral presentation of 5 minutes of the task you had to do, how your group worked, and what your group's main findings are.

+### After completing this assignment...
+... you should be able to:

+1. Understand how collaborative technologies shape the moving nature of web content

 ## Assignment 6 - Publishing family and personal archives in the web